 Every year, maritime institutes around the world churn out thousands of fresh deck cadets and marine engineers.
-Each of these young graduate has high hopes of making it big in the maritime field by becoming a first-rate seafarer some day.
+Each of these young graduates has high hopes of making it big in the maritime field by becoming a first-rate seafarer someday.

 After doing a survey which involved a number of sea-going professionals who have already quit sea jobs or are planning to, we enumerated the following main reasons which bother seafarers today.

 Note : Kindly note that by no means we are trying to say that a career in maritime industry is not worth the efforts.
 In fact, we feel that a career in merchant navy is the best career opportunity one can get.

 This is the most common and obvious reason as these days more seafarers want “settled” jobs on shore.
 At the start of the career, a seafarer would not mind having a “nomadic” kind of lifestyle, but after certain years, especially post marriage, he longs for a more stable lifestyle, especially with his family.
 This is definitely not a new reason behind seafarers quitting sea jobs, but it is still one of the prime reasons for professional dissatisfaction.